-- 3.15 For Track 2 and Track 3 Claims, CSC will pay any monies owing to incarcerated Claimants by promptly depositing the payment to their inmate savings account, unless the Claimant has otherwise advised.
+- 3.15 For Track 2 and Track 3 claims, CSC will pay any monies owing to incarcerated Claimants by promptly depositing the payment to their inmate savings account, unless the Claimant has otherwise advised.
 Further, the Administrator will pay monies owing to non-incarcerated Claimants by sending a cheque to the Claimants address on file.
-The Administrator will advise the Claimants counsel (if any) of this payment. - 3.16 The Administrator may, but is not required to, reissue payment to a Claimant that was returned as undeliverable. - 3.17 If a Claimant can no longer be located at the time of the payment of any award under Tracks 1, 2 or 3, the Administrator will make a cy-près payment as the Court may direct, in conformity with C.C.P. and with the Règlement sur le pourcentage prélevé par le Fonds d'aide aux actions collectives. - 3.18 The Administrator will comply with the Personal Information Protection and Electronic Documents Act, S.C.
+The Administrator will advise the Claimants counsel (if any) of this payment. - 3.16 The Administrator may, but is not required to, reissue payment to a Claimant that was returned as undeliverable. - 3.17 If a Claimant can no longer be located at the time of the payment of any award under Tracks 1, 2 or 3, the Administrator will make a cy-près payment as the Court may direct, in conformity with C.C.P. and with the Règlement sur le pourcentage prélevé par le Fonds d'aide aux actions collectives. - 3.17.1 Any payment owing to a Claimant who is identified by CSC to the Administrator as being unlawfully at large ("UAL") shall be put on hold until the Claimant's UAL status is resolved.
+CSC will promptly notify the Claims Administrator when a Claimant's UAL status is resolved.
+A UAL Claimant is a person for whom a warrant of suspension and apprehension has been issued and whose whereabouts are unknown.
+No additional post judgment interest will accrue on the damages award to the UAL claimants while the payment is on hold due to the Claimant's UAL status. - 3.18 The Administrator will comply with the Personal Information Protection and Electronic Documents Act, S.C.
 2000 c.
 5. - 3.19 After the distribution of: - a.
 The NADA; - b.
 All awards for Track 2 or 3; and - c.
 Any cy-près payments;